While many U.S. business sectors are being hurt by the rising dollar, there's one that is reaping its benefits.» Read More

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-CNBC's Jackie DeAngelis discusses the latest action in the energy and metals markets.
+CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.

 Stocks rose Thursday, extending records, after upbeat U.S. data and calming words from the ECB.